Portarlington, County Laois: Rotten borough

-The Portarlington constituency returned two MPs to the Irish House of Commons until 1801, after which it was reconstituted as a UK Parliament constituency returning one MP.
+The Portarlington constituency returned two MPs to the Irish House of Commons until 1801, after which it was reconstituted as a UK Parliament constituency, returning one MP.
 Two borough minute books have survived in the National Library of Ireland: Ms 90 for 1727–1777 and Ms 5095 for 1777–1841.
 They reveal the limitation of freemen and increasing control by the Dawson–Damer family, the Earls of Portarlington.
 The politics of the Protestant Ascendancy were responsible for turning Portarlington into a perfectly rotten borough.
 The reason was to preserve the planters' positions politically and economically.
 This extract shows that a corporation of 15 people was responsible for the re-election of nominees of the Dawson family to parliament, many of whom were non-resident, to represent the town of 2,800 people:

 Geography

 Portarlington is split by the River Barrow, with County Offaly on the north bank and County Laois on the south Bank; the town is mostly flat, with some slight street undulations.
-The town was partially built on the river's flood plain.
-More recent drainage improvements has resulted in fewer floodings to areas close to the town.
+The town was partially built on the river's floodplain.
+More recent drainage improvements have resulted in fewer floodings to areas close to the town.

 Crossing the river into County Offaly, the land becomes marshy and wet with extensive peat bogs.
-These peat bogs are broken by some glacial hills, one such hill is called Derryvilla Hill; these hills have been used for gravel and sand production.
+These peat bogs are broken by some glacial hills; one such hill is called Derryvilla Hill.
+These hills have been used for gravel and sand production.

-The southern end of the town is dominated visually by another glacial hill, know locally as Corrig (or Carrick) hill.
+The southern end of the town is dominated visually by another glacial hill, known locally as Corrig (or Carrick) hill.
 This hill is topped by a stone structure or spire.
-This spire was built the latter half of the 19th century.
+This spire was built in the latter half of the 19th century.
 Next to the spire is the town's water supply reservoir.
 The reservoir uses the gravity afforded by the hill to supply water to the town below.

 Demographics

 County Laois suffered during the Great Famine (1845–1847), and the county's population dropped from over 153,000 in 1841 to just over 73,000 by 1881.
 Famine graveyards are known locally.

-The population of Portarlington itself doubled between the 2002 and 2016 census (from 4,001 to 8,368 people).
-According to the 2016 census, 83% of inhabitants were born in Ireland, with Poland (4.9%), the UK (4.5%), and elsewhere in the EU (2.4%) representing other places of birth of the population.
-Reflecting the development of new housing in the early 21st century, the 2016 census suggested that a majority of residents (56% or 4,677 people) were living in private homes built between 2001 and 2010.
+The population of Portarlington itself doubled between the 2002 and 2016 census (from 4,001 to 8,368 people), reaching 9,288 in 2022.
+According to the 2022 census, 79.2% of inhabitants were born in Ireland, with Poland (5%), the UK (4.4%), and elsewhere in the EU (4.8%) representing other places of birth of the population.
+Reflecting the development of new housing in the early 21st century, the same census suggested that a majority of residents (59.81%) were living in private homes built after 2001.